swiftlang/swift-evolution/proposals/0052-iterator-post-nil-guarantee.md

 ## Alternatives considered

+- Add a `FuseIterator` type to the standard library that can wrap any iterator to make it return `nil` indefinitely (constructed using `.fuse()`), and leave the guarantee for `next()` as is.
+This however doesn't really solve most problems described in this proposal and adds a rarely used type to the standard library.

 - Require `IteratorType` to not crash but keep the return value up to specific implementations.
 This allows them to use it for other behavior e.g. repeating the sequence after `nil` is returned.
 This however retains most of the problems